zpainter/iassist/content/conferences/iassist2024/faq.md

 ### What is the registration fee?

-When confirmed, all conference registration fees will be listed on the [registration page](/conferences/iassist2024/registration/) of the Conference Website.
+All conference registration fees will be listed on the [registration page](/conferences/iassist2024/registration/) of the Conference Website.

 ### When does registration open?

-TBA
+In February 2024.

 ### Can I register in person at the Conference Venue?